coder/docs/admin/access-control/organizations.md

 1.17.

-Coder's helm chart previously included a `namespaceWhitelist` field, which took a list of namespaces in your cluster and available to Coder.
+Coder's helm chart previously included a `namespaceWhitelist` field, which took a list of namespaces in your cluster and made them available to Coder.
 This field has been removed in version 1.17 to support [Workspace Providers](../workspace-providers/index.md).

-This field is no longer used in the Coder helm chart, and any changes you make will not be applied to Coder deployments running version 1.17+.
-Existing environments can continue to function in the previously allowed namespaces, but you cannot create new environments in these namespaces.
+This field is no longer used in the Coder helm chart, and you will not be able to make any changes *unless* there are no longer any environments in the namespaces you removed being used with Coder deployments v1.17+ (if you remove namespaces from the `namespaceWhitelist` field, the environments in the namespaces are no longer accessible).
+For older Coder deployments, you can continue using existing environments in whitelisted namespaces, though you cannot create new environments in those namespaces.

 If you want to segregate Coder environments by namespaces in a Kubernetes cluster, you can do so by [deploying a new workspace